angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 Commanded or I could've ended up under pressure on my mana in the form of :card[Stifle]/:card[Wasteland].
 I get :card[Grief]'d, Veil in response, but :card[Drown in the Loch] takes care of my protection spell and takes a Doomsday.
-Sheoldred resolves and is close to going all the way, but Andrea Reeanimates my other Sheoldred and I'm forced to trade them.
+Sheoldred resolves and is close to going all the way, but Andrea reanimates my other Sheoldred and I'm forced to trade them.
 I don't think it's correct to keep them on the table when my opponent is the only one with the means to remove it.
 He was at 4 life, so Reanimate was out of the picture at that point.
 Andrea had